-All conformance requirements for installed conduits as specified in MRTS91 Conduits and Pits must meet these requirements as specified in Section 6.7.4 of the TMR Surveying Standards, Part 2, or as required in the construction drawings and documentation.
+All conformance requirements for installed conduits must be met as specified in MRTS91 Conduits and Pits and/or as required in the construction drawings and documentation.

 10.8 Retaining wall footings

 All conformance requirements for the constructed elements must meet the tolerance specifications as specified in MRTS03 Drainage, Retaining Structures and Protective Treatments and/or as required in the construction drawings and documentation.